p-ssanders/rabbitmq-demo/README.md

 #   RabbitMQ Demo

-Demonstrate basic publish/subscribe with RabbitMQ.
+Exercise functionality of Spring AMQP & RabbitMQ.

 A single message publisher publishes test messages every two seconds to a direct exchange using a configured `RabbitTemplate`.